Verizon B2B AI Tools Suite

 • Concept Testing with Skeptics

-Deliberately recruited reps who were skeptical of AI for concept testing.
+Deliberately recruited representatives who were skeptical of AI for concept testing.
 Their feedback was invaluable: they identified exactly where AI outputs would fail to meet their standards and what would make them trust (or distrust) the system.

 Key Insights